Mideon: The Godwinns and Southern Justice (1996–1998)

 In 1996, Knight signed with the WWF and was therefore reunited with Canterbury and renamed "Phineas I. Godwinn" (abbreviated to P.I.G.).
-The duo were portrayed as being cousins and were collectively known as The Godwinns.
+The duo were portrayed as being cousins (later brothers) and were collectively known as The Godwinns.
 Phineas made his in-ring debut on the January 29 episode of Monday Night Raw in a tag team victory for Godwinns over The Bodydonnas and began a feud with Bodydonnas over their manager Sunny.
 They soon entered a tournament for the vacant Tag Team Championship and defeated The New Rockers and Owen Hart and British Bulldog to qualify for the finals on the March 31 episode of Free for All, where they lost to Bodydonnas.
 They failed to win the titles from Bodydonnas in a rematch for the titles at In Your House 7: Good Friends, Better Enemies.
 On May 19, Godwinns defeated Bodydonnas to win the Tag Team Championship at a live event in Madison Square Garden.
 As a result, they gained Bodydonnas' valet Sunny as their manager on the May 26 episode of Free for All, where they lost their newly won titles to The Smoking Gunns.

-In 1998, in a match between The Godwinns and the Legion of Doom, Canterbury suffered a cracked C7 vertebra when the Legion of Doom botched a Doomsday Device.
+In 1997, in a match between The Godwinns and the Legion of Doom, Canterbury suffered a cracked C7 vertebra when the Legion of Doom botched a Doomsday Device.
 He was advised by doctors to rest for 15 weeks, but returned to the ring in less than eight weeks.
 In early 1998, the Godwinns dropped their pig farmer gimmicks and became "Southern Justice", the bodyguards of Tennessee Lee, using their real names.
 Six months later, Canterbury herniated his C7 vertebra and pinched a spinal nerve, necessitating spinal fusion surgery.
 This came as a result of him returning to the ring too early after his neck injury.
-He eventually left the WWF and retired, due to the neck injury suffered in 1998 leaving Knight without a partner.
+He eventually left the WWF and retired, due to the neck injury suffered in 1997 leaving Knight without a partner.

-The Ministry of Darkness (1998–1999)
+The Ministry of Darkness (1999)

 In late 1998, Knight returned to the WWF after a brief hiatus, and in a short time, was kidnapped by the Acolytes and brainwashed into joining the Ministry of Darkness, a heel Satanic-themed stable led by The Undertaker, who rechristened him as the deranged soothsayer "Midian" (spelling later changed to "Mideon").
 Throughout 1999, The Ministry feuded with Stone Cold Steve Austin, with Mideon often teaming up with Viscera.
 Mideon "won" the WWF European Championship in this time when he found it in Shane McMahon's bag.
 Mideon held the belt for over a month until losing it to D'Lo Brown at Fully Loaded.
 When The Undertaker was injured in late 1999, the Ministry disbanded, however, Mideon continued the gimmick and union with Viscera, including doing The Undertaker's biddings in matches well after The Ministry had dissolved, although no clear stable was ever established again.